The Kodaira classification of the moduli of hyperelliptic curves: Singularities of unordered Hurwitz spaces

 with $r=\ell\cdot a$, and $m=0$ in case (A1), $r=\ell\cdot a+\delta$ and $m=1$ in cases (A2), (B) and (C).
 Here $\delta$ is the number of fixed unordered points, i.e., $\delta\in \{1,2\}$ in case (A2), $\delta\in\{0,1\}$ in case (B) and $\delta=0$ in case (C).
 One observes that $h$ acts on the linear form $Z$ by $Z\mapsto \eta\cdot Z$, thus

 where $i=2$ in case $(A1)$ and $i=1$ otherwise.
 A simple case-by-case study shows that this diagonal matrix has a single non-trivial eigenvalue only in the listed cases. \end{proof}

 \begin{remark} When the $([r]+s)$-pointed rational curve has a node, in most cases $h$ will cease to act as quasi-reflections on the versal deformation space $\mathbb{C}_t^{2g-1+n}$, even if $h$ is non-trivial only on one component.
-This will be due to the contribution to the age coming from $\oplus_q {\rm{tor}}_q$. \end{remark}
+This is due to the contribution to the age coming from $\oplus_q {\rm{tor}}_q$. \end{remark}

-We obtain the following immediate corollaries. \begin{corollary} For any $r,s$ with $r+s\geq4$ the moduli space $\mathcal{M}_{0,[r]+s}$ has at worst canonical singularities. \end{corollary} \begin{proof} It follows immediately from the Proposition together with \cite[Prop.
-5.11]{GHS}. \end{proof} \begin{corollary} The moduli space ${\mathcal{H}ur}_{g,2}^n$ has at worst canonical singularities. \end{corollary} \begin{proof} On the interior the only inessential automorphism is the covering involution $\sigma$ that acts trivially on the versal deformation space.
+We obtain the following immediate corollaries. \begin{corollary} For any $r,s$ with $r+s\geq4$ the moduli space $\rm{M}_{0,[r]+s}$ has at worst canonical singularities. \end{corollary} \begin{proof} It follows immediately from the Proposition together with \cite[Prop.
+5.11]{GHS}. \end{proof} \begin{corollary} The moduli space ${\rm{Hur}}_{g,2}^n$ has at worst canonical singularities. \end{corollary} \begin{proof} On the interior the only inessential automorphism is the covering involution $\sigma$ that acts trivially on the versal deformation space.
 Moreover, the forgetful morphism

 is \'{e}tale. \end{proof}

 From now on we can assume that $C$ has at least one node.
 An automorphism $g\in {\rm{Aut}}_\sigma\left(C,p_1,\ldots,p_n\right)$ is called a {\textit{rational bridge involution}} if $C\to R$ has a rational bridge $C_\alpha\to R_\alpha$ such that $\Pi(g)$ acts on $R_\alpha$ by interchanging the two branch points and fixing the node, and $\Pi(g)$ acts trivially on $\overline{R\setminus R_\alpha}$.